WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 ## Why do this?

-RegTest is a local testing environment in which developers can almost instantly generate blocks on demand for testing events, and create private satoshis with no real-world value.
-Running Wasabi Backend on RegTest allows you to emulate network events and observe how the Backend and the Client react on that.
-You do not need to download the blockchain for this setup!
+RegTest is a local testing environment in which developers can almost instantly generate blocks on demand for testing events, and create private coins with no real-world value.
+Running Wasabi Backend and Coordinator on RegTest allows you to emulate network events and observe how the Wasabi react on that.
+You don't need to download the blockchain for this setup.

-## Setup Bitcoin Knots with RegTest
+## Setup Bitcoin Core with RegTest

-Currently, the latest version(25.1) of Bitcoin Knots is not tested, so the preferred version is [23.0](https://github.com/bitcoinknots/bitcoin/releases/tag/v23.0.knots20220529).

 Todo:

-1. Install [Bitcoin Knots 23.0](https://bitcoinknots.org/files/23.x/23.0.knots20220529/) on your computer.
+1. Install Bitcoin Core 23.0 from the [Official Website](https://bitcoincore.org/bin/bitcoin-core-23.0/) or [GitHub](https://github.com/bitcoin/bitcoin/releases/tag/v23.0) on your computer.
 Verify the PGP signatures.
-Check the security notice [here](https://bitcoinknots.org/).
+Check the security advisories [here](https://bitcoincore.org/en/security-advisories/).
-2. Start Bitcoin Knots with: `bitcoin-qt.exe -regtest` then quit immediately.
-In this way the data directory and the config files will be generated.
+2. Start Bitcoin Core with: `bitcoin-qt.exe -regtest` then select Bitcoin data directory or leave it as the default.
 If you use the `-datadir` parameter, make sure the directory exists.

-     Windows x64:
+    `-datadir` using example:

+    Windows:
     ```
     "C:\Program Files\Bitcoin\bitcoin-qt.exe" -regtest -blockfilterindex -txindex -datadir=c:\Bitcoin
     ```